COVID-19 Frequently Asked Questions

 How does AAK disinfect the school and classrooms?

-AAK employs a full-time custodian.
+AAK employs two custodians.
 The scope of work includes, not only cleaning, but also disinfecting high-touch surfaces (desks, tables, etc) during the day.
 Teachers also have cleaning solutions in each classroom and are disinfecting desks and chairs multiple times per day.
 AAK also contracts with a janitorial service that cleans nightly.
 The scope of work includes cleaning and disinfecting common areas in the school.

 How would school closures look at AAK?

 During an outbreak, AAK would follow the Larimer County Health Department’s lead on quarantines, closures, or other health measures needed.
+This tool will also be utilized.
 AAK’s focus is on ensuring the safety of students and staff, and how education can continue if any of those situations arise.

 Has AAK considered E-learning as an option for educating students, in the event of school closures?